 In Harris Creek, all reefs have undergone three-year monitoring (2015-2018) and 98% of reefs met the minimum threshold success criteria for oyster density and biomass.
 So far, of those reefs that received six-year monitoring (2018-2020), 98% met the minimum threshold success criteria for oyster density and biomass.

 From the 2019 monitoring report: ‘It is the best professional judgement of the Workgroup that the reason this reef failed to meet the minimum threshold oyster density criteria is that the river bottom was too soft prior to restoration treatment.
 Adding spat-on-shell in 2013, and again in 2017, did not improve conditions to the point where oysters would survive well.
 This helps confirm that future sites must meet established prerestoration criteria for river bottom type to maximize the chance of post-restoration success.
 Since this reef was created, prerestoration ground truthing has been increased to ensure that restoration occurs on suitable hard bottom.’

 Oyster monitoring reports can be found here:

 Below is an interactive map with the restoration reefs in the Harris Creek sanctuary.
-The legend and layers are located in the upper right hand corner.
+The legend and layers are located in the upper right-hand corner.
 You can click on a reef to see more information.
-The information was last updated in 2018.
+The information was last updated in January 2022.